raadsr15/TinyML-for-Gait-Event-Detection-in-Parkinson-s/README.md

 # Dataset Description
 This project uses the publicly available Freezing of Gait (FoG) dataset, originally developed to support research on wearable assistance for Parkinson’s disease patients experiencing gait disturbances.

-## Source
+## Dataset Access
-The dataset was introduced in the study:
+The Freezing of Gait (FoG) dataset used in this project is publicly available via the UCI Machine Learning Repository:

-Baechlin et al., "Wearable Assistant for Parkinson’s Disease Patients With the Freezing of Gait Symptom," IEEE TITB, 2010.
+📎 Daphnet Freezing of Gait Dataset – UCI ML Repository Published by the Daphnet Project, this dataset contains time-series IMU recordings from Parkinson’s disease patients experiencing gait episodes, including annotated FoG events.

-Link to paper (preprint included in repo)
+It is originally described in:

-The dataset is included in the dataset_fog_release/ directory of this repository.
+Baechlin, D. et al., "Wearable Assistant for Parkinson’s Disease Patients With the Freezing of Gait Symptom," IEEE Transactions on Information Technology in Biomedicine, 2010.